On the average-case complexity of learning output distributions of quantum circuits: Introduction

 \textbf{Statistical queries:} We work in the statistical query (SQ) framework which was introduced by Kearns \cite{kearns_efficient_1998} as a restriction of Valiants theory of learning~\cite{valiant_theory_1984}.
 Kearns original motivation was the intrinsic robustness of SQ learners with respect to random classification noise.
 However, the SQ model is also highly relevant in the context of statistical problems~\cite{feldman2017statistical}, which includes distribution learning, as originally formulated by Kearns et al.~\cite{Kearns:1994:LDD:195058.195155}.
 In this context, SQ algorithms are those which only have access to coarse statistical properties of the data generating distribution.
 While this is a restriction of the oracle access it turns out, with the famous exception of Gaussian elimination, that almost all known learning algorithms can be recast as SQ algorithm \cite{kearns_efficient_1998, feldman_general_2017}.

 The SQ framework is particularly interesting in the context of variational quantum machine learning, such as QCBM based algorithms.
 To see this we note that all current methods for optimizing the QCBM's parameters use noisy evaluations of gradients, or gradient-like quantities, along individual directions.
 Examples for this include stochastic gradient descent via the parameter shift rule~\cite{mitarai_quantum_2018, schuld_evaluating_2019} and simultaneous perturbations and stochastic approximation~\cite{spall_overview_1998}.
-Thus, the update in QCBM based algorithms can be directly implemented via statistical queries.
+Thus, the update in QCBM based algorithms can be directly implemented via statistical queries. \ryantext{The SQ framework has also been used to model variational quantum algorithms beyond QCBMs and prove rigorous lower bounds for them \cite{Anschuetz_2022,nietnerUnifying2023}.}